KNU-LMAP/edge-qad/README.md

 | ShuffleFAC V1 | **QAD** | **INT8** | 1.06M | **74 KB** | **70.09 ± 0.29** | **70.08 ± 0.32** | **2.37 ± 0.08** |

 > † Latency measured on Raspberry Pi 5, single-core (`taskset -c 0`), CPU fixed at 1.5 GHz, DVFS disabled.
+> All accuracy results are based on the DeepShip dataset.
 > QAD consistently outperforms FP32 baselines in accuracy while reducing model size by ~60% and inference latency by ~56% across all variants.

 <p align="center">